lisa-lumos/Snowflake/03-loading-data-into-sf.md

 Snowpipe uses SF-supplied WHs, while bulk load requires user-specified WH.

+The Web Interface for loading data (combines put and copy command into one operation) is only intended for loading small numbers of files of limited size (up to 50 MB).

 ## Best practices for data loading
 - Data files >= 100-250 MB compressed.